Problems with Sentences

 Not Parallel: I like going to the beach, to go out to eat, and going to the movies.

 Clearly, the phrase to go out to eat is not phrased in the same way as the other two.
-Such inconsistencies jar a reader to questioning credibility or authority of a writer.
+Such inconsistencies jar a reader to questioning the credibility or authority of a writer.
 Good writing requires an even flow.

 Parallel: I like going to the beach, going to restaurants, and going to the movies.